Seven deadly psychological hurdles to reaching bitcoin maximalism

 It might not seem fair.
 The fact of the matter is, there are certain aspects of reality we can’t change, which are brutal and unforgiving.
 People can’t go back in time, nor lower the cost of bitcoin.
 “You get bitcoin at the price you deserve,” some will say, much to the chagrin of later adopters.
 After all, nobody is entitled to any particular portion of the bitcoin supply.
 If you dismiss bitcoin for the wrong reasons, you will be faced with the consequences of your irrationality.

 How you respond to a mistake is critical, as it can lead to further mistakes.
 If you have trouble accepting the consequences of your actions, and instead believe you should have more bitcoin than you can now afford, it may invoke a desperation to “catch up to where you should be.”
 For some, this means using leverage, or trying to trade in and out of bitcoin, timing the tops and bottoms.
-For others, this means gambling with shitcoins, driven by a delusional expectation that they will outperform bitcoin and ultimately result in owning more bitcoin than simply buying it outright.
+For others, this means gambling with altcoins, driven by a delusional expectation that they will outperform bitcoin and ultimately result in owning more bitcoin than simply buying it outright.
 Obviously, these approaches are playing with fire.

 Even worse, once someone’s fantasies of being a bitcoin “whale” become shattered, they might be attracted to the idea of becoming a big fish in a smaller pond.
-That is, choosing to be a large bagholder of an inferior crypto-token, and then spending time trying convince themself and others that their shitcoin is not actually inferior, but “the real deal,” and “the next bitcoin.”
+That is, choosing to be a large bagholder of an inferior crypto-token, and then spending time trying convince themself and others that their altcoin is not actually inferior, but “the real deal,” and “the next bitcoin.”
 This amounts to becoming the king of a castle of sand, destined to be washed away by the tides of reality.

 The best course of action involves humbling yourself